 Glenwood Caverns Adventure Park

 The country’s only mountain-top theme park offers high-altitude fun and adventure for kids and adults alike.
-Make the most of your visit with a Funday Pass, which covers your ride on the scenic Glenwood Gondola as well as unlimited turns on attractions.
+Make the most of your visit with a Funday Ticket, which covers your ride on the scenic Glenwood Gondola as well as unlimited turns on attractions.

 Ever wonder what it’s like to fly like a bird?
 Find out on the Soaring Eagle Zip Ride, where you’ll be lifted 600 feet in the air to whoosh over the stunning high-country landscape.
 For something completely different, take a plunge with The Haunted Mine Drop, the world’s only underground drop ride.
 You’ll plummet 110 feet inside Iron Mountain, leaving your heart racing and your stomach turning flips.
 Or get in the driver’s seat when racing down 3,400 feet of bumps, waves and tight turns on the Alpine Coaster, named “one of the 10 best roller coaster rides of your life” by USA Today.

 Fun for Mountaineers of All Ages.
 The family-friendly park has plenty of excitement for younger visitors.
 Littler ones can climb aboard the Wild West Express coaster or catch amazing mountain views from the Mine Wheel.
-Channel the spirit of the Old West with a laser-tag shootout or by panning for precious gemstones at the park’s sluice.
+Channel the spirit of the Old West with a laser-tag shootout or by panning for gemstones at the park’s sluice.
 And don’t leave without catching a show in the 4D motion theater, which packs a wild ride with moving seats, surround sound and special effects.

 Underground Adventures.
 True to its name, the park is home to a living cave system that USA Today named “one of the top 10 places to go underground.”
 Take a quarter-mile guided trek through the winding Historic Fairy Cave, which leads to a gasp-worthy panoramic view of the Roaring Fork Valley at an opening called Exclamation Point.
 On the King’s Row Cave Tour, you’ll find a massive room bedecked in geological formations like stalagmites, stalactites and soda straws.
 Thrill-seekers can don a lighted helmet and gear to earn spelunker status shimmying through the Wild Cave system.
 The reward is well worth the effort: This cave boasts amazing formations that few people ever get to see.